The Transformative Impact of Humanism

-Humanism is WesternU’s trademark value, and it encompasses empathy, equity, humility, and justice.
+As you already know, the value of Humanism is what makes WesternU so unique.
 In health care practice, it’s about connecting with the patient and treating them as a whole person (or animal) and not just their ailment.
 In education, it’s about teaching students not only the knowledge and skills, but also compassion and caring.
-And at WesternU, it’s about the support we receive from our community—people like you—who make up our loyal community and give us hope for a better tomorrow.
+And at WesternU, it’s about the support we receive from people like you—who make up our loyal community and give us hope for a better tomorrow.
 Below are just some stories of impact made possible thanks to your support.